Emma Hussey is the Coarsegold 4-H Club Reporter

 Our club meeting this month was our annual Candlelight Ceremony and induction of new officers.
 Victoria also helped us with this.
 Thank you Victoria Bodine for coming to our meeting, sharing your stories with us, and helping at our club meeting.

-Our leader is Pat Strimling and if you would like to join our 4-H, you can call her at (559) 683-5149.
+If you would like to join our Coarsegold 4-H contact Pat Strimling at (559) 683-5149.
 Anyone can join!
-You don’t have to be a student at Coarsegold Elementary to be a member of Coarsegold 4-H; you can live anywhere in Madera County as long as you can come to our meetings.
+You don’t have to be a student at Coarsegold Elementary to be a member of Coarsegold 4-H, you can live anywhere in Madera County as long as you can come to our meetings.

 4-H Statement: Madera County 4-H Youth Program is a non-profit organization for youth who are 9 years old or who have completed the 3rd grade and up to age 19 years of age.
 All youth and adults in Madera County are invited to participate in the 4-H Program regardless of race, creed, religion, color, national origin, sex, mental or physical handicap.